 It is widely accepted that one of the greatest threats to biodiversity on island ecosystems is the introduction of invasive non-native species (INNS).
-With increasing numbers of people visiting South Georgia & the South Sandwich Islands for a number of reasons, the risk of introduction of INNS is increased.
+With increasing numbers of people visiting SGSSI for a number of reasons, the risk of introduction of INNS is increased.